 [server]$ source ~/my-bucket/bin/activate

 - When you activate the virtual environment, the command prompt changes to show it's active.
 For example:

 - Install aws-cli.

 - Finally, update the permissions on the new 'aws' directory so you can run aws commands.

 You can now proceed with configuring it to use your DreamObjects bucket.

 Configuring AWS CLI

-To use the S3 features, you must first configure a few things.
-Run the following command to input your access and secret keys for AWS CLI to store them encrypted for you.
+Run the following command to input your Access and Secret key for your bucket. aws-cli stores them encrypted for you.
 Accept the default region and output format by hitting enter.

 [user@localhost]$ aws configure AWS Access Key ID [None]: AWS Secret Access Key [None]: Default region name [None]: Default output format [None]:

 You can now run aws-cli commands to interact with your DreamObjects bucket.